fuzzy1450/TVControl/README.md

-### Usage
+## Usage
-	Use ./WebServer/RunServer.bat to spin up the webserver on port 3000
+Use `./WebServer/RunServer.bat` to spin up the webserver on port 3000

-### Requirements
+## Requirements

-	`node.js`
++ `node.js`
-	`npm`
++ `npm`

-### Installation
+## Installation
 Setup is rather involved.
-		1) TVs need to be properly configured to accept remote commands.
+1. TVs need to be properly configured to accept remote commands.
 See `Maintainence Info`
-		2) the Android Debug Tool (adb.exe) need to be added to the PATH
+2. The Android Debug Tool (adb.exe) need to be added to the PATH
+3. Pray (to the Right Guy™️)

-### Author
+## Author
 	Evan Kupsch
 	6/2024
 	ievank@me.com
 	908-705-1908

-### Project Layout
+## Project Layout
-	`./README.txt`		- You're doing that
+	./README.txt		- You're doing that
-	`./etc/`			- External Files/Tools.
+	./etc/			- External Files/Tools.
-		`platform-tools/`		- Android Debug Toolkit (windows)
+		platform-tools/		- Android Debug Toolkit (windows)
-	`./Schedule/*`		- a file tree that dictates the schedule for opening/closing `./RunSchedule.bat`	- used by Task Scheduler to automate api calls to the server.
+	./Schedule/*		- a file tree that dictates the schedule for opening/closing ./RunSchedule.bat	- used by Task Scheduler to automate api calls to the server.

-	`./WebServer/`		- The webserver itself!
+	./WebServer/		- The webserver itself!
-		`etc/`				- Data Files used by Server.
-Config files and the like `logs/`				- What else?
+		etc/			- Data Files used by Server.
+Config files and the like logs/			- What else?
-		`resources/`		- Files served to the clients.
-Everything in this folder is public!
-		`views/`				- HTML files served to clients.
-Not public - only static pathing is used for retrieving views `src/`				- Source Folder.
-Modules inside can be imported with `require("src/Module")` `ControlAPI.js`		- The module which controls TVs `main.js`			- The Webserver
+		resources/		- Files served to the clients.
+Everything in this folder is public! views/			- HTML files served to clients.
+Not public - only static pathing is used for retrieving views src/			- Source Folder.
+Modules inside can be imported with `require("src/Module")` ControlAPI.js		- The module which controls TVs main.js			- The Webserver
-		`RunServer.bat`		- Batch script to launch the server
+		RunServer.bat		- Batch script to launch the server

-### Maintainence Info
+## Maintainence Info
 The only files which should ever need maintainence will be
 * `./Schedule/*`
 	+ These are schedule files.
 They should be pretty intuitive.
 * `./WebServer/etc/`
 	* `Areas.json`	- Zones of the Store
 	* `TVs.json`	- Data for each TV
+* `./WebServer/views/index.html`
-		* `./WebServer/views/index.html`	- The main view for TVs.
+	+ The main view for TVs.
 New TVs/Areas must be added.

-	TV Info:
+### TV Info:
 		- Roku (RK):
 			The <arg> of this manufactor is the roku plugin id you want to display after powering on.
 				For TVs that use a physical input, keep the number as 0 and configure them to power on to that input